pingcap/docs-cn/br/backup-and-restore-tool.md

 - Currently, TiDB does not support backing up and restoring partitioned tables.
 - Currently, you can perform restoration only on new clusters.
 - It is recommended that you execute multiple backup operations serially.
 Otherwise, different backup operations might interfere with each other.
+- BR supports operations only between clusters with the same [`new_collations_enabled_on_first_bootstrap`](/character-set-and-collation.md#collation-support-framework) value because BR only backs up KV data.
+If the cluster to be backed up and the cluster to be restored use different collations, the data validation fails.
+Therefore, before restoring a cluster, make sure that the switch value from the query result of the `select VARIABLE_VALUE from mysql.tidb where VARIABLE_NAME='new_collation_enabled';` statement is consistent with that during the backup process.

+    - For v3.1 clusters, the new collation framework is not supported, so you can see it as disabled.
+    - For v4.0 clusters, check whether the new collation is enabled by executing `SELECT VARIABLE_VALUE FROM mysql.tidb WHERE VARIABLE_NAME='new_collation_enabled';`.

+    For example, assume that data is backed up from a v3.1 cluster and will be restored to a v4.0 cluster.
+The `new_collation_enabled` value of the v4.0 cluster is `true`, which means that the new collation is enabled in the cluster to be restored when this cluster is created.
+If you perform the restore in this situation, an error might occur.

 ## Recommended deployment configuration